lammps/lammps/doc/src/Build_package.rst

 package is a subdirectory with the package name in capital letters.

 An overview of packages is given on the :doc:`Packages <Packages>` doc page.
-Brief overviews of each package are on the :doc:`Packages details <Packages_details>` page.
+Brief overviews of each package are on the :doc:`Packages details
+<Packages_details>` page.

 When building LAMMPS, you can choose to include or exclude each package.
-In general there is no need to include a package if you never plan to use its features.
+Generally, there is no need to include a package if you never plan to use its features.

 If you get a run-time error that a LAMMPS command or style is